stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ### step #4 - Workshop B - big bang value

-After the 7-21 days mastering _one digital workspace_, your leadership team will start to see several opportunities for big bang value.
+After the 7-21 days mastering _one digital workspace_, your leadership team will start to see several new opportunities for big bang value.

-So step #4 is to embrace these insights by running an expansive Workshop B to:
+Step #4 is to embrace these insights by running an expansive Workshop B to:

 * Shape those ideas and opportunities
-* Share global best practices (we or our partners aim to add value here, without compromising the confidentiality or IP of other clients)
+* Share global best practices (we, or our partners, aim to add value here without compromising the confidentiality or IP of other clients)

-This aligns the leadership team on how to evolve the _one digital workspace_, providing clarity and consensus, before adding OKRs and cascading them org-wide.
+This Workshop B aligns the leadership team on how to evolve their _one digital workspace_, providing clarity and consensus, before moving onto the next phase of adding the OKR methodology and cascading your OKRs org-wide.

-## implementing OKRs - regroup if needed
+## implement OKRs - regrouping

 With solid alignment of the leadership team and real-time collaboration in _one digital workspace_, your organization is now ready to embrace the brilliant OKR methodology for strategy execution.

-If that alignment and real-time collaboration has not been achieved, you will want to repeat the above steps, and you may need to regroup and apply one or both of these strategy pages inside #stratapp:
+If you conclude that alignment and real-time collaboration has not yet been achieved, you will want to repeat the above steps, or you may decide to regroup and apply one or both of these strategy pages inside #stratapp:

 * our why - [Simon Sinek's](https://stratappsaas.com/how-great-leaders-inspire-action-by-simon-sinek/ "Simon Sinek") framework for establishing a solid belief foundation, that engages customers and employees
 * direction - [Professor Roger Martin's](https://stratappsaas.com/professor-roger-martin-on-what-ceos-should-really-be-doing/ "Professor Roger Martin") framework for setting a direction, so that the leadership team and management can shape the strategy tree and strategy execution

 In #stratapp, you can turn pages on/off by team or individual - you don't have to change your business to suit the app - so you don't have to apply these "our why" and "direction" pages as part of regrouping.

-That decision and the preferred approach to achieving initial alignment is up to you, as you know what will work best for your leadership team.
+The decision and approach to achieving initial alignment is up to you, as you know what will work best for your leadership team.

-## implementing OKRs - run the first period with the leadership team only
+## implement OKRs - run the first period with the leadership team only

 Although OKRs are all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top.

-Therefore, starting with the leadership team is the focus of steps 1 to 5.
+Therefore, starting with the leadership team is the primary focus of steps 1 to 5.

 ### step #5 - start with the leadership team